AustinJRoberts/rna_folding/README.md

 First, stems are not allowed to overlap.
 A simple case of overlapping can be illustrated by Figure 1.
-The stem expressed by the pink lines can be denoted with the tuple (2, 5, 14, 17), where 2 is the index of the first G,
+The stem expressed by the pink lines can be denoted with the tuple (2, 5, 12, 15), where 2 is the index of the first G,
-4 is the index of the U,
+5 is the index of the U,
-14 is the index of the A,
+12 is the index of the A,
-and 17 is the index of the last C.
+and 15 is the index of the last C in the stem.
 This 4-tuple is mapped to a single variable.
-However, the smaller stems (2, 4, 15, 17) and (3, 5, 15, 16) also need to be considered,
+However, the smaller stems (2, 4, 13, 15) and (3, 5, 12, 14) also need to be considered,
 even though the optimal solution will not include them in this case.

-Second, the intertwining phenomenon known as pseudoknots are less energetically favorable.
+Second, the intertwining phenomenon known as a pseudoknot is less energetically favorable.
 In Figure 2, we see an example of such a pseudoknot, where one side of a stem occurs in between the two sides of a different stem.
 The use of a quadratic objective allows us to make pseudoknots less likely to occur in optimal solutions,